-Responsibilities of the auditor for the audit of the financial statements and the statement of service performance
+Responsibilities of the auditor for the audit of the financial statements and the performance information

-Our objectives are to obtain reasonable assurance about whether the financial statements and the statement of service performance, as a whole, are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the financial statements and the performance information, as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.

-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit carried out in accordance with the Auditor-General's Auditing Standards will always detect a material misstatement when it exists.
-Misstatements are differences or omissions of amounts or disclosures, and can arise from fraud or error.
-Misstatements are considered material if, individually or in the aggregate, they could reasonably be expected to influence the decisions of readers taken on the basis of these financial statements and the statement of service performance.
+Reasonable assurance is a high level of assurance but is not a guarantee that an audit carried out in accordance with the Auditor-General's Auditing Standards will always detect a material misstatement when it exists.
+Misstatements are differences or omissions of amounts or disclosures and can arise from fraud or error.
+Misstatements are considered material if, individually or in the aggregate, they could reasonably be expected to influence the decisions of readers, taken on the basis of these financial statements and the performance information.

-For the budget information reported in the financial statements and the statement of service performance, our procedures were limited to checking that the information agreed to the company's statement of intent.
+For the budget information reported in the financial statements and the performance information, our procedures were limited to checking that the information agreed to the company's statement of intent.

-We did not evaluate the security and controls over the electronic publication of the financial statements and the statement of service performance.
+We did not evaluate the security and controls over the electronic publication of the financial statements and the performance information.